-The closest GAS Transmission Pipeline to Trim is approximately 5km from the Plan boundary.
+The closest GAS Transmission Pipeline to Trim is c.
+5km from the Plan boundary.
 The existing network has the capacity for connections and local distribution connections.

-4.2.6.5 Waste Management
+5.7.5 Waste Management

 There are no landfills within the Plan boundary.
-There is an active landfill beside the N2, near Kentstown, approximately 20km north east of the Plan.
+There is an active landfill beside the N2, near Kentstown, c.
+20km north east of the Plan.
 This landfill accepts municipal and industrial waste.